JAX Overview

 ParamRF is built on top of JAX, a high-performance numerical computing library.
 If you are familiar with standard scientific Python, JAX will feel very natural: its core array object, jnp.ndarray, shares an almost identical API to numpy.ndarray.
-However, JAX extends this familiar interface with powerful transformations.
+However, JAX arrays have additional transformation capabilities and restrictions.

-Understanding a few core JAX concepts may be helpful when building custom components or debugging optimization routines in ParamRF.
-This section provides a high-level technical overview of Just-In-Time (JIT) compilation, the XLA graph, autodifferentiation, and vectorization.
+Understanding a few core JAX concepts may be helpful when building or debugging custom models in ParamRF.
+This section provides a high-level overview of Just-In-Time (JIT) compilation, the XLA graph, autodifferentiation, and vectorization.

 JIT Compilation and XLA

-Standard Python is interpreted, which introduces significant overhead for heavy numerical workloads.
+Standard Python is interpreted, which can introduce significant overhead.
 JAX bypasses this by compiling Python functions into optimized machine code using Just-In-Time (JIT) compilation, accessed via jax.jit().

 When a JIT-compiled function is called, it is not immediately executed.
-Instead, JAX “traces” the function’s execution using abstract values to map out its sequence of mathematical operations.
+Instead, JAX “traces” the function’s execution using abstract values.
 This trace builds a static computation graph in an intermediate representation called XLA (Accelerated Linear Algebra).
-The XLA compiler then optimizes this graph by fusing operations, reducing memory allocation, and compiling it to a specific hardware architecture (CPU, GPU, or TPU).
+The XLA compiler then optimizes this graph by merging operations, reducing memory allocation, and compiling it to a specific hardware architecture (CPU, GPU, or TPU).

-In ParamRF, all model evaluations and optimization loops are designed to be JIT-compatible.
+In ParamRF, all models and evaluators are designed to be JIT-compatible.
 Because JAX relies on this static tracing mechanism, functions passed to the JIT compiler must be pure (stateless and lacking side-effects).
-This functional paradigm is the underlying reason why ParamRF models are immutable; rather than modifying a model’s attributes in-place, you use functional methods like pmrf.Model.with_params() to generate a new model state.
+This functional paradigm is the underlying reason why ParamRF models are immutable; rather than modifying a model’s attributes in-place, methods like pmrf.Model.at() should be used.

 Differentiability and Autodifferentiation